apache/pekko-management/docs/src/main/paradox/discovery/aws.md

   separates cluster members solely by their EC2 IP address.
 However, we can change the default configuration to indicate multiple ports per discovered EC2 IP, and achieve a setup with multiple Akka nodes (i.e. multiple JVMs) per EC2 instance.
     ```
-    akka {
+    pekko {
       discovery {
         aws-api-ec2-tag-based {
           ports = [8557, 8558, 8559] # 3 Akka nodes per EC2 instance
-          # note that the above need to be the ports associated with the *Akka Management* extension
+          # note that the above need to be the ports associated with the *Pekko Management* extension
         }
       }
     }